Gricel-lee/Quartet-MRS-DSL/README.md

 # Quartet MRS Tool
 Quartet Tool for the specification of Multi-robot missions + translation into PRISM language.

-The tool was tested on Eclipse Modeling Tools (EMF) Version 2020-12, Windows 10.
+The plugin was tested on Eclipse Modeling Tools (EMF) Version 2020-12, Windows 10.
 However, instructions in the **Set up** section guide you to deploy Quartet on Eclipse from scratch for compatibility purposes.

 # Set up